 - 42.1.1 The umpires shall act upon any unacceptable conduct.
 Four Levels of offence and the corresponding actions by the umpires are identified as Level 1, Level 2, Level 3 and Level 4 offences in 42.2 to 42.5. - 42.1.2 If either umpire considers that the conduct of a player, at any time during the match, is unacceptable, the umpire concerned shall call and signal Dead ball.
-This call may be delayed until the umpire is satisfied that it will not disadvantage the non-offending side. - 42.1.3 The umpire concerned shall report the matter to the other umpire and together they shall decide whether misconduct has occurred.
-If so, they shall determine into which of the Levels the conduct falls, as set out in 42.2 to 42.5 below, and then apply the related sanctions. - 42.1.4 For each Level 1 to 4, if the offence is by a batsman, the umpires shall summon the offending player's captain to the field.
-Solely for the purpose of this Law, the batsmen at the wicket may not deputise for their captain.
+This call may be delayed until the umpire is satisfied that it will not disadvantage the non-offending side - 42.1.3 The umpire concerned shall report the matter to the other umpire and together they shall decide whether misconduct has occurred.
+If so, they shall determine into which of the Levels the conduct falls, as set out in 42.2 to 42.5 below, and then apply the related sanctions.